sanzeeb3/wp-frontend-delete-account/readme.txt

 ### What's Next?
 If you like WP Frontend Delete Account plugin, then consider checking out my other projects:
-- [WPForce Logout](https://miniplugins.com/wp-force-logout/) - the best WordPress user login logout management plugin.
+- [Birthday For WooCommerce](https://miniplugins.com/birthday-for-woocommerce-premium/) - celebrate your customers birthday in style.
 - [WooCommerce Auto Delete Old Orders](https://miniplugins.com/woocommerce-auto-delete-old-orders/) - Automatically delete old WooCommerce orders.
 - [WooCommerce Auto Delete Users With No Orders](https://miniplugins.com/wc-auto-delete-users-with-no-orders/) - Automatically delete users with no purchase history.
 - [WooCommerce Customer Journey](https://miniplugins.com/customer-journey-for-woocommerce/) - Displays every step of the customer until the order of the product in the orders page.